 126 x 30 minute episodes

-An archetypal 1980s sitcom starring teen heartthrob Scott Baio as 19-year-old Charles (no last name), an impoverished college student who gets a job as live-in ‘nanny’ for the Pembroke’s and their three kids.
+An archetypal 1980s sitcom starring teen heartthrob Scott Baio as 19-year-old Charles (no last name), an impoverished student at Copeland College who gets a job as a live-in ‘nanny’ for the Pembroke’s and their three kids.

 Following the demise of those series, American TV bosses still considered the actor a ‘hot’ item, and his ‘hunk’ status led to this purpose-built series.

 The comedy arose from Charles’ attempts at raising the Pembroke’s three mischievous children, 14-year-old Lila (April Lerman), 12-year-old Douglas (Jonathan Ward) and 10-year-old Jason (Michael Perlman).